 Experiencing less stress and enjoying more free time throughout the year will result in more productive achievements and happiness at work.
-You’ll feel more satisfied and motivated at work if you’ve have plenty of time to recharge and enjoy the things that make you happy — and smart businesses know that.
+You’ll feel more satisfied and motivated at work if you’ve had plenty of time to recharge and enjoy the things that make you happy — and smart businesses know that.

 They Have Happy Employees